The Shape of Learning Curves: a Review: Definition, Estimation, Feature Curves

 In practice, we merely have a finite sample from $P$ and we cannot measure $R(h)$ or consider all possible training sets sampled from $P$.
 We can only get an estimate of the learning curve.
 Popular approaches are to use a hold-out dataset or $k$-fold cross validation for this \cite{Mukherjee2003, Figueroa2012, Richter2019, Ng2002} as also apparent from the Weka documentation \cite{weka} and Scikit-learn implementation \cite{scikit}.
 Using cross validation, $k$ folds are generated from the dataset.
 For each split, a training set and a test set are formed.
 The size of the training set $S_n$ is varied over a range of values by removing samples from the originally formed training set.
 For each size the learning algorithm is trained and the performance is measured on the test fold.
 The process is repeated for all $k$ folds, leading to $k$ individual learning curves.
 The final estimate is their average.
 The variance of the estimated curve can be reduced by carrying out the $k$-fold cross validation multiple times \cite{kim2009estimating}.
 This is done, for instance, in \cite{Hess2010, Mukherjee2003, Figueroa2012, Richter2019}.

 Using cross validation to estimate the learning curve has some drawbacks.
 For one, when making the training set smaller, not using the discarded samples for testing seems wasteful.
 Also note that the training fold size limits the range of the estimated learning curve, especially if $k$ is small.
 Directly taking a random training set of the preferred size and leaving the remainder as a test set can be a good alternative.
 This can be repeated to come to an averaged learning curve.
 This recipe---employed, for instance in \cite{prtools,Hess2010}---allows for easy use of any range of $n$, leaving no sample unused.
 Note that the test risks are not independent for this approach.
-Alternatively, the bootstrap can also be considered to come to variable sized training sets \cite{efron1983estimating,jain1987bootstrap}.
+Alternatively, drawing samples from the data with replacement can also be used to come to to variable sized training sets (e.g. similar to bootstrapping \cite{efron1983estimating,jain1987bootstrap}).
+For classification, often a learning curve is made with stratified training sets to reduce the variance further.

+A learner $A$ often depends on hyperparameters.
+Tuning once and fixing them to create the learning curve will result in suboptimal curves, since the optimal hyperparameter values can strongly depend on $n$.
+Therefore, ideally, the learner should internally use cross validation (or the like) to tune hyperparameters for each training set it receives.

 An altogether different way to learning curve estimation is to assume an underlying parametric model for the learning curve and fit this to the learning curves estimates obtained via approaches described previously.
-This approach is not widespread, but is largely confined to the research work that studies and exploits the general shape of learning curves (see Subsection \ref{sect:param}).
+The approach is not widespread under practitioners, but is largely confined to the research work that studies and exploits the general shape of learning curves (see Subsection \ref{sect:param}).

 Finally, note that all of the foregoing pertains to PA learning curves as well.
 In that setting, we may occasionally be able to exploit the special structure of the assumed problem prior.
 This is the case, for instance, with Gaussian process regression, where problem averages can sometimes be computed with no additional cost (Section \ref{sec:GP}).